andrw0/GameFitness/README.md

 - Professor Wallace Chipidza
 - Atheletes, Team Game Players

-# Project Requirements (from stakeholders
+# Project Requirements

-Build an application which provides customized/personolized list of exercises for a user based on his personal preferences and traits.
+- Build an application which provides customized/personolized list of exercises for a user based on his personal preferences and traits.
-The application should be able to track progress of the user traits and provide a visualize representation of the history of changes
+- The application should be able to track progress of the user traits and provide a visualize representation of the history of changes
-The application should also be able to categorize exercises (general cardio training vs swimming/running as options) Provide a guided tutorial/video/link to perform exercises
+- The application should also be able to categorize exercises (general cardio training vs swimming/running as options)
+- Provide a guided tutorial/video/link to perform exercises

 # Technologies Used